severalnines/docs/user-guide/mysql/backup.rst

 Percona Xtrabackup
 ..................

-Xtrabackup is an open-source MySQL hot backup utility from Percona.
+Percona Xtrabackup is an open-source MySQL hot backup utility from Percona.
 It is a combination of :term:`xtrabackup` (built in C) and :term:`innobackupex` (built on Perl) and can back up data from InnoDB, :term:`XtraDB` and :term:`MyISAM` tables.
 Xtrabackup does not lock your database during the backup process.
 For large databases (100+ GB), it provides much better restoration time as compared to mysqldump.
 The restoration process involves preparing MySQL data from the backup files before replacing or switching it with the current data directory on the target node.

 Since its ability to create full and incremental MySQL backups, ClusterControl manages incremental backups, and groups the combination of full and incremental backups in a backup set.
 A backup set has an ID based on the latest full backup ID.
 All incremental backups after a full backup will be part of the same backup set.
 The backup set can then be restored as one single unit using `Restore Backup`_ feature.